songyanho/moblima/README.md

-# Before you want to delete a function or modify it severely #
+# Before you want to delete a function or modify it completely #

 If you want to change its logic severely and you wish to remove that function, please add this right before the function declaration.
 For example,